mrtin42/website/posts/ugh.md

 it also saves me the hassle of using mbfrias.com for subdomains because it doesn't look so ugly like marrtin.com did.

 BLIMEY thats alot of paragraphs. i think i'll stop here. this is the most effort i've ever put into a piece of literature ever wth????? anyways, have a great weekend.

+edit 1: LOL WTH I PUT THE WRONG YEAR???
+ITS 2024 NOT 2021 LMFAO happy new year btw